parmsam/quarto-slides-llm/README.md

 # quarto-clipper-llm-app

-This is a Shiny for Python app that uses Beautiful Soup to scrap a webpage (from a URL) then the OpenAI API to generate a Quarto document.
-It can also read PDF file text.
-You can choose from a variety of Quarto document types including an HTML document, PDF, RevealJS slides, flashcards, quiz questions, and webR code chunks.
+This is a Shiny for Python app that uses the OpenAI API to generate RevealJS presentation based in a Quarto document.
+Enter the outline for your slides and your OpenAI API key to get started.
+This app is based on the [Quarto Clipper](https://github.com/parmsam/quarto-clipper-llm-app) app I made before.

 It will summarize the webpage text and generate flashcards or quiz questions in your Quarto file, if you pick those output type options.